spicy/strafe-analyzer/README.md

 ### Download

 Download the [latest release](https://github.com/spicy/StrafeAnalyzer/releases/latest) of my loader to have access to the analyzer.

-### Using the loader

-You might notice there is a username and password.
-A login is not necessary for the free version, and you can bypass these by pressing enable.
-If you would like to be able to choose between the most recent stable and dev build, including other benefits, you can visit my patreon page above to learn more about supporting the project.

 ## FAQ
 ### How do I open menu?